COVID-19 Updates and Resources

 - Office supplies (e.g. staplers, hole punchers) will no longer be provided to Library patrons, so please plan accordingly.

-Laptops and iPads are available for checkout on a first-come-first-serve basis.
-One device per student.
-Laptops and iPads will be due at the end of the semester.
+Laptops, iPads, and Hotspots are available for checkout on a first-come-first-serve basis.
+One laptop or iPad per student, plus one hotspot if that is needed.
+Devices will be due at the end of the semester.
 Please return them in person to the circulation desk.
-Email email@example.com to check on availability or to make arrangements.
+Email firstname.lastname@example.org to check on availability or to make arrangements.

 Returning Library Materials